rbender/SimpleSensors/README.md

 This project is an object-oriented Arduino library for reading sensor values and outputting them to other systems.

 Sensors are configured with metadata, such as a short id, a name, type and the units of measurement used.
-Sesnors are gathered into a SensorCollection, which also has its own short id and name.
-Emitters then read the values of the sensors and output them to a serial or network connection.
+Sensors are gathered into a SensorCollection, which also has its own short id and name.
+SensorStreamers then read the values of the sensors and output them to a serial or network connection.

 ## Object Model